HaliteChallenge/Halite-III/website/learn-programming-challenge/api-docs.md

 <br/>
 #### MAP
-Gameplay takes place on a wrapping rectangular grid which varies in size.
+Gameplay takes place on a wrapping rectangular grid 32x32, 48x48, 64x64, or 80x80 in dimension.
 The map edges wrap to their opposite edge and create a torus shape.
 The game map can be indexed by a position or by a contained entity (ship, shipyard, or dropoff).
 The game map has `width` and `height` as member variables.

 <br/>
 * **Calculate distance**